valdiman/PUF_PAS_Model/README.md

 The structure of this project includes an R subfolder where all the R codes are located.
 There is a Data subfolder where the physico-chemical properties of the individual PCB congeners are stored, and then an Output subfolder, where the results are located.
 The R subfolder is also subdivided into Meteorology and PufPasEffectiveVolume subfolders.

-The meteorological data are generated here:
+The meteorological data are generated in these 2 codes:

 process_isd_met_dataV01.R

 process_MERRA_dataV01.R

-These generated data are used in the two scripts to generate the efective volumes:
+These generated data are used in the two scripts to generate the effective volumes:

 PUF_PAS_Effective_Volume_ModelMERRA.R